helios1101/Mean-Todo-App/README.md

 <b><h1>MEAN Todo App</h1></b>
 A simple todo API made with NodeJS, ExpressJS, MongoDB and Angular.
-Can be used as a back-end for learning front-end technologies without making a standalone API for that purpose.
+Can be used as a back-end for learning front-end technologies or vice versa fully created with working api.

 ## Download Instruction